jvino/cluster-hpc-gpu-guides/docs/guides/docker_and_dockerfile.md

-# Docker containers and dockerfile
+# Docker containers and Dockerfile

 ## 1 Introduction
 Docker is an open source project that automates the deployment of software applications inside **containers** by providing an additional layer of abstraction and automation of OS-level virtualization on Linux.
 A Docker container packages an application with all of its dependencies into a standardized unit for software development.